awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 # Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on<a name="managing-vpc-cni"></a>

 The Amazon VPC CNI plugin for Kubernetes add\-on is deployed on each Amazon EC2 node in your Amazon EKS cluster\.
 The add\-on creates [elastic network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) and attaches them to your Amazon EC2 nodes\.
-The add\-on also assigns a private `IPv4` or `IPv6` address from your VPC to each pod and service\.
+The add\-on also assigns a private `IPv4` or `IPv6` address from your VPC to each Pod and service\.

 A version of the add\-on is deployed with each Fargate node in your cluster, but you don't update it on Fargate nodes\.
 [Other compatible CNI plugins](alternate-cni-plugins.md) are available for use on Amazon EKS clusters, but this is the only CNI plugin supported by Amazon EKS\.